na-stewart/sanic-security/README.md

 Key | Value | Description |
 --- | --- |  --- |
 **SECRET** | This is a big secret.
 Shhhhh | The secret used by the hashing algorithm for generating and signing JWTs.
 This should be a string unique to your application.
 Keep it safe.
+**PUBLIC_SECRET** | None | The secret used for verifying and decoding JWTs and can be publicly shared.
+This should be a string unique to your application.
 **CACHE** | ./security-cache | The path used for caching.
 **SESSION_SAMESITE** | strict | The SameSite attribute of session cookies.
 **SESSION_SECURE** | False | The Secure attribute of session cookies.